mrYakamoto/debugging-drill-read-the-error/README.md

 ##Releases
 ###Release 0: Method Definitions

-In the second exercise, you will have to change the method _definition_ in order to solve the bug.

-First, run the tests to see them fail:
+We'll begin by debugging the method `mean`, which is defined in the file `source/mean.rb`.

+We have two tests describing how we want the `mean` method to function; the tests can be found in `source/spec/mean_spec.rb`.
+Run the tests to see them fail.
+From the command line, navigate into the `source` directory, and then run ...

 ```
-$ rspec method_definitions_spec.rb
+$ rspec spec/mean_spec.rb
 ```

-Then, fix the code in ```method_definitions.rb``` until you get the tests to pass.
-Again, don't go changin' that spec file!
+Both tests will fail, but each will provide us with information on why they fail.
+In other words, our tests set expectations for the `mean` method, and when those expectations aren't met, the tests inform us what went wrong.

+When both tests pass, the bug is fixed.
+Do not change the tests.
+Rather, change the method *definition* in order to fix the bug.

 ###Release 1: Type Error